Ulva Island (New Zealand): Biodiversity

 The shortest distance across the water from Rakiura to Ulva Island is around 800 m, and this is within the swimming range of Norway rats.
 There have been more than 20 rat incursions detected between 1997 and 2022.
 The gestation period of Norway rats is 3 weeks, so a population can build up quickly.
 In 2022, the Department of Conservation announced that a rat incursion in February had not been successfully contained, and that rats had spread to other parts of the island, posing a significant threat to the most vulnerable species on the island.
 The Predator Free Rakiura trust commented that the discovery of rats on Ulva Island provided support for the need to eradicate predators on mainland Rakiura.

 The Department of Conservation currently maintains the public portion of the island including its predator free status.
 A small portion of the island (approximately 8 ha between Sydney Cove and Post Office Bay) is privately owned.

+The liverwort species Lophocolea mediinfrons is thought to be endemic to northeastern Ulva Island.